-c.
-ANTI-CORRUPTION
+C. ANTI-CORRUPTION.

 Greenheart values credibility and integrity and prohibits any form of corruption or malpractice such as bribery, money laundering, extortion and fraud.
 The Group has formulated and strictly enforced anti-money laundering and counter-terrorist financing policy to prevent, identify and control the risk of fraud and corruption.
 We believe that strong ethical conduct is essential in building a sustainable business and gaining the trust from our employees, customers, suppliers and other business partners.
+We have zero tolerance for violations against business ethics and strictly abide to all anti-corruption laws such as Anti-Corruption Act in Suriname, Organisation for Economic Co-operation and Development (OECD) Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention), the United Nations Convention Against Corruption (UNCAC) and the Asia Pacific Economic Cooperation's (APEC) Santiago Commitment to Fight Corruption and Ensure Transparency followed by New Zealand and the Prevention of Bribery Ordinance enforced by the Independent Commission Against Corruption in Hong Kong.

 Binding terms have been included in their respective employment or service contracts to ensure that directors and employees act in accordance with the Group's requirements on anti-corruption.
 Under no circumstances are they permitted to use inside information for their own private gains.
-At the same time, the Company has been consistently improving its internal control system in order to prevent corruption and fraud.
-Employee handbook which lays out the Company's expectations and guiding principles on bribery prevention is provided to each employee.
+At the same time, the Group has been consistently improving its internal control system in order to prevent corruption and fraud.
+Employee handbook which lays out the Group's expectations and guiding principles on bribery prevention is provided to each employee.

-To maintain a fair, ethical and efficient business and working environment, the Group has established and strictly enforced whistleblowing policy to provide employees with a confidential platform to raise concern about any suspected cases of misconduct and malpractice.
+To maintain a fair, ethical and efficient business and working environment, the Group has established whistleblowing policy to provide employees with a confidential platform to raise concern about any suspected cases of misconduct and malpractice.
+Whistleblowers can raise complaints directly to the chairman of Audit Committee of the Group by letter or mailbox.
+All complaints received will be read and investigated by the Audit Committee.
+All investigations will be handled confidentially.